eclipse-sumo/sumo.website/content/minutes/_index.md

 draft: false
 ---

 Join us for our regular Zoom meetings aimed at enhancing community participation through discussions on development and open GitHub issues.
-Meetings are scheduled every second Thursday at 13:00 CET, starting January 15th.
+Meetings are scheduled every second Thursday at 10:00 a.m.
+CET, starting January 15th.
 We provide the meeting link upon request - please reach out at sumo@dlr.de to participate.

 # Meeting minutes